Get insider access

 Dips

-The peaks and dips performance is acceptable.
+The peaks and dips performance is disappointing.
 There aren't a lot of major peaks and dips, but the peak in the treble range demonstrates that they struggle to control their own sound in that range.
-The high-bass range sees a peak that builds up a boomy low end.
+The high-bass range sees a peak that builds up a boomy low end in the right driver.
 A series of narrow peaks and dips in the mids alternately push vocals down in the mix somewhat while making them sound a bit honky and dull.
 The large peak in the mid-treble makes sibilants like S and T sound piercing and can prematurely fatigue your ears.
+There are some bigger deviations in the high-treble range, but we lose sensitivity to this range over time.

 5.8